DIY Yellow Jacket Trap

 But, gluttony is fatal.
 One-by-one, the yellow jackets fall, dropping into the water to drown.

-When the carton is full, empty the contents into your garden instead of the garbage bin.
+When the carton is full, empty the contents into your garden for organic fertilizer.

 “The only time yellow jackets bother humans is when they are protecting their home,” Patterson said.
 “People often accidentally stumble on an active nest, especially in July, August, and September.
 At the end of the year, each nest reproduces by hatching brand new queens.
 These queens mate and hibernate.
 In the spring, these queens come out of hibernation and each individual queen makes a new nest.
 As more workers hatch, they help her and eventually take over getting food and building the nest, only to make new queens at the end of the season.